banasrini/Atmel-Temp-Sensor-Demo/README.md

-### Final note
+### Time to conquer the world using IoT

-This demo is read-only, but in reality, you want to develop solid products that lets your users monitor *and* control, i.e, **bidirectional communication** between devices.
+This demo is read-only and just reads the ambient temperature, but in reality, you want to develop solid products that lets your users monitor *and* control, i.e, **bidirectional communication** between devices.
 For instance, if you have a smart A/C, not only monitoring the current room temperature, but you need to make it controllable from a remote devices.
 With the power of [PubNub APIs](https://www.pubnub.com/developers/), you can achieve this with no hassle.
 I hope I am leaving you guys with enough excitement to try this demo out, and also build cooler ones.
 Let me know at @bhavana1110.